 - Staff Articles

 Scots College is an International Baccalaureate (IB) World School authorised to deliver the IB’s Primary Years Programme, Middle Years Programme and the senior-level IB Diploma Programme.

-The Primary and Middle Years Programmes were introduced in the Prep School and Secondary School in 2008 and the IB Diploma was introduced in 2010 to Years 12 & 13 as an alternative qualification to NCEA.
+The Primary and Middle Years Programmes were introduced in the Junior School and Secondary School in 2008 and the IB Diploma was introduced in 2010 to Years 12 & 13 as an alternative qualification to NCEA.

 The IB Diploma is a two-year course available to students in Years 12 and 13 as an alternative to NCEA.
 Scots offers a dual pathway to students allowing them a choice between NCEA and IB.